Loading...

 Pro tip: Weekday departures offer the quietest beaches, regardless of season.

-Approximately 1.5 hours from San Juan Bay Marina, depending on sea conditions and vessel speed.
+Approximately 60 minutes from Puerto del Rey Marina in Fajardo, depending on sea conditions and vessel speed.
 The return trip is the same.
-Total on-water transit is roughly 3 hours, leaving 7+ hours of island and beach time on a full-day charter.
+Total on-water transit is roughly 2 hours, leaving 4 to 5 hours of island and beach time on a 6–7 hour charter.

-The open-water crossing between mainland Puerto Rico and Culebra can have moderate swells, especially on windy days.
+The open-water crossing between Fajardo and Culebra can have moderate swells, especially on windy days.
 We recommend a stable catamaran or yacht for the smoothest ride.
 If you're prone to motion sickness, take medication before departure and sit in the center of the vessel where motion is minimal.

 Absolutely.
 Flamenco Beach has calm, shallow water perfect for younger children, and the snorkeling at Carlos Rosario is gentle enough for beginners.
 Life jackets and flotation vests are provided for all ages.
-The 1.5-hour crossing is the main consideration — younger children do best with snacks, shade, and activities on board.
+The roughly 60-minute crossing from Fajardo is short enough for most children, but younger kids still do best with snacks, shade, and activities on board.

 Yes.
 All charters include professional snorkeling gear — mask, snorkel, fins, and flotation vest.
 If you prefer your own gear or need a prescription mask, you're welcome to bring it along.